kampfire-dev/bulkify/README.md

 ## Gotchas

-- **Rate Limiting**: Be aware of Shopify's rate limits when performing bulk operations.
-Bulkify will automatically handle rate limiting and retry failed operations.
 - **You can only have a single bulk operation of each type running per store / app.**
 - **Nested Queries**: When using nested queries, the objects will appear after one another in the returned JSONL.
 To handle this, you should store the accumulated nested objects in an array and process them once you get to another parent object.
 See the [examples](https://github.com/kampfire-dev/bulkify/tree/main/examples) for more details.